Men's tennis announces schedule 2021-22 | ExBulletin

 Men’s tennis announces schedule 2021-22

-ANN ARBOR, I. — University of Michigan Men’s Tennis Head Coach Adam Steinberg announced the 2021-22 Wolverines schedule on Tuesday (Sept.
-7).
+EAST LANSING, Michigan.
+Michigan State Men’s Tennis Head Coach Gene Orlando announced the team’s 2021-22 schedule on Tuesday morning.

-Michigan’s season kicks off September 16-19 at the Battle of the Bay Invitational in San Francisco, California.
-The Wolverines will split the team the following weekend (September 24-26) for the Notre Dame Invite in South Bend, Ind., and the Laver Cup in Boston, Massachusetts.
-The following week, October 1-3, the Wolverines head to the Mississippi State Invitational in Starkville.
+After a shortened season in the spring of 2021, Michigan State is back with a full schedule and will play in seven tournaments this fall, starting September 24.
+The spring schedule begins January 14 and includes both league and non-conference opponents.

-The fall championship season kicks off with the ITA All-American Championship, October 7-10, in Tulsa, Okla., followed by the ITA Midwest Regional Championship, October 21-25, hosted by Michigan State.
-The ITA National Fall Championships in San Diego and the Big Ten Singles and Doubles Championships in East Lansing, Michigan will conclude the fall season, Nov.
-4-7.
+Coach Orlando is going to be 31 . inNS years at the helm of the men’s tennis program as the winningest coach in the history of MSU men’s tennis and the longest serving coach in the state of Michigan.
+He led the Spartans to their first-ever NCAA Tournament appearance in 2013.

 Sources